Spain: Spanish Language and Culture in Toledo Spring Semester

 This study abroad program is offered by the Ohio University Department of Modern Languages in association with the Universidad Castilla-La Mancha.
 Students will have the opportunity to immerse themselves in Spanish language and culture while living in Toledo.
 This incredibly historic and stunningly beautiful city, for many centuries the capital of Spain, still retains much of its medieval architecture and narrow winding streets.
 It is said that every stone has a story to tell and yet it is only 30 minutes by train from modern Madrid.

-Three classes taught by professional chefs at the Culinary Institute of Toledo to lear to prepare traditional Spanish meals
+- Three classes taught by professional chefs at the Culinary Institute of Toledo to learn to prepare traditional Spanish meals

-Courses offered wil be determined based on student's needs but may include:
+Courses offered will be determined based on student's needs but may include:

 - ML2910 Field Study in Spain